EnzoBnl/enzobnl/bd.md

      - maps through records
      - produces 0 to *n* output record(s) for each input record
   3. **Partitioner**:
-     - organizes mapper output's records into partitions
+     - organizes mapper output's records into partitions, based on their *key*
      - each partition is intended to be fetched by a single and different reducer node.
-  4. *Sort*: Sort records on *key* within each partitions.
+  4. *Sort*: Sort records on *key* within each partitions
   5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
      - within each sorted partition, for each different key, combiner produces an output record having the same type as Mapper ones
      - combiner reduces the size of partitions and save network bandwidth
 - Reduce phase on reduce nodes:
   1. *Fetch*: Each reducer node gather its partitions (written by map phase to HDFS), mainly through network connections.
   2. *Sort-Merge*: Merge pre-sorted partition chunks into a final sorted reducer input partition.
-  3. **Reducer**: Efficiently produce reduce output record for each *key*, thanks to its sorted input records.
+  3. **Reducer**: Produce reduce output record for each *key*.
+It leverages that its input is sorted.

 Note: steps **in bold** rely on *hook classes* exposed to the user for extension.